Canon EOS flash system: E-TTL II

 E-TTL II is a software improvement on E-TTL and is now a standard in all EOS cameras introduced with or after the Canon EOS-1D Mark II in 2004.
-E-TTL II is implemented in the body, not the flash unit, and therefore can use existing E-TTL flash units and EF lenses.
+E-TTL II is implemented in the body, not the flash unit, and therefore can use existing E-TTL flash units and EF/RF lenses.

 The main improvement of E-TTL II is that it gives a more natural flash exposure, by being able to handle tricky scenes where the old E-TTL system would normally be thrown off.
-Such improvements are possible because E-TTL II incorporates lens-to-subject distance information in its calculation, where available, to assist in determining an approximate guide number for flash output.
-The flash metering system is also no longer linked to the AF system, whereas in the old E-TTL metering, bias is given to the selected AF point.
+Such improvements are possible because E-TTL II incorporates lens-to-subject distance information in its calculation (with lenses that communicate distance information to the camera body) to assist in determining an approximate guide number for flash output.
+The flash metering system is also no longer linked to the AF system, whereas in E-TTL metering, bias is given to the selected AF point.
 Rather, E-TTL II compares the ambient and the pre-flash light levels of the scene to determine where the subject lies, in conjunction with subject distance information if available.
 This gives the photographer the flexibility to lock focus and recompose the scene without fooling the flash metering system.
-'Hotspots' (areas of high reflectance) that would normally throw off the flash metering system are also ignored in the calculation.
+"Hot spots" (areas of high reflectance) that would normally throw off the flash metering system with systems such as E-TTL are also ignored in the calculation.

 Speedlite products

 Speedlite is the trade name for Canon's line of external flashes for use with their EOS line of cameras.
 It is similar but not to be confused with Nikon Corporation's "Speedlight" brand for their flashes.
 The Speedlite name is also used by Ricoh for its unrelated product line of flash units, such as the Ricoh Speedlite 202.

-The brand names are intended to indicate that strobe flashes produce much shorter and more intense bursts of light than earlier photographic lighting systems, such as flashbulbs, or the continuous lighting used in some studio situations.
+The Speedlite name is intended to indicate that strobe flashes produce much shorter and more intense bursts of light than earlier photographic lighting systems, such as flashbulbs, or the continuous lighting used in some studio situations.

+The model number indicates the guide number in decimeters, EG, the 430EX has a guide number of 43 m at 100ISO.